abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/AI_in_Wearable_Devices/README.md

 ###### Additive Noise:
 This noise is additive, so you’ll see it on top of whatever incoming signal you have.

+###### Signal Clipping

+ADCs have a fixed range on the input.
+So for this example, our ADC was limited to -3V and +3V.
+This is known as the dynamic range of our sensor.
+When the input signal exceeds the dynamic range of the sensor, in this case from -4 to +4, everything greater than 3 will be clipped and set to 3 and everything smaller than -3 will be clipped to -3.
+We call this effect clipping, oversaturation, or undersaturation.

 ###### definations
 - Transducer: Part of a sensor that converts a physical phenomenon into an electrical one (e.g., voltage)
 - Analog-to-Digital Convert (ADC): A device (usually embedded in the sensor) that converts an analog voltage into an array of bits.